jlindsayDev/photo-deduplication/README.md

 # Photo Library Deduplication

+This is a blanket repository for my attempt at deduplicating photos in an iCloud Photos Library.

-## Image Hashing
+## Image Fingerprinting

-Deduplicate photos in photo library using [imagededup](https://idealo.github.io/imagededup/) hashing algorithms (PHash, AHash, WHash, DHash), EXIF data, and [metadata](https://github.com/RhetTbull/osxmetadata)
+Create an array of distinct photo fingerprints leveraging [imagededup](https://idealo.github.io/imagededup/) hashing algorithms (PHash, AHash, WHash, DHash), EXIF data, and [metadata](https://github.com/RhetTbull/osxmetadata)

+### Current Dev Status

+I off-and-on work on this as a pet-project.
+Thinking about a live-blog [changelog](changelog.md) for my own reference whenever making any changes.

+### Goals

 - [x] Scan photo directory, Apple .photoslibrary or photos.db with [osxphotos](https://github.com/RhetTbull/osxphotos)
 - [x] Create hashes of each photo